It may be famous for its bunny-boiling take on revenge, but Fatal Attraction (1987) is a clever spin on Puccini’s opera, Madam Butterfly.

 - The film’s closing shot is a family portrait in which Dan and Beth wear black, and their daughter, Ellen, is in white.

 Starting and ending with characters in white, and battling for their souls in the bathroom, is a neat touch.
 It’s fitting for a film about morality.
 In other words, it’s possible to look innocent whilst having a flawed character.
 It’s also possible to have flaws and still not be entirely evil – and that’s human nature.

-What we learn from the bunny boiler scene
+What we learn from the ‘bunny boiling’ scene

 Such was the strength of this message that it gave rise to its own language: the phrase “bunny boiler” – a supposedly deranged woman.

-The film is also interesting for showing how cheating in the pre-internet age had extra challenges.
+The film is also interesting for showing the extra challenges of cheating in the analogue age.
 When Alex phones Dan, it’s always on a shared line – at his office, or at home.
 Dan doesn’t have the personal space that comes with a smartphone.
 He can’t text or sext others in secret.
 Instead, he relies on his wife’s absence (and her trust) to get what he wants.

 Foreshadowing in Fatal Attraction

 The scene involving Ellen’s pet rabbit has overtaken the film’s reputation.
 This is a shame, because it masks other more subtle techniques that appear throughout.